eventbeacon/spec/README.md

-Lightbeacon specification
+Eventbeacon specification
 ========================

-Lightbeacon is a specification for publish-subscribe mechanisms put into a concise and united API.
-For reference, a lightbeacon compatible interface is referred to as a beacon.
+Eventbeacon is a specification for publish-subscribe mechanisms put into a concise and united API.
+For reference, an event beacon compatible interface is referred to as a beacon.

 General
 -------